dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 ### Use RoseTTAFold All-Atom for predicting a protein monomer

 a.
-Create a test fasta file, or use the one one if the one in this repository
+Create a test fasta file, or use the one in this repository
 - Monomer is hydA.faa, an electron-bifurcating [FeFe] hydrogenase

 ```